bitnami/charts/bitnami/wavefront/README.md

 ### Change Wavefront version

-To modify the Wavefront version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/Wavefront-controller/tags/) using the `controller.image.tag` parameter.
-For example, `controller.image.tag=X.Y.Z`.
+To modify the Wavefront version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/Wavefront-collector/tags/) using the `collector.image.tag` parameter.
+For example, `collector.image.tag=X.Y.Z`.
 This approach is also applicable to other images like the proxy.

 ### Sidecars and Init Containers